Where's the best place to buy contact lenses?

 - Check prices on the Internet.

-- For each of the above steps, be certain to ask if any rebates are available.
+- For each of the above steps, be sure to ask if any rebates are available.

-Also note that when we called stores in an earlier survey, we were given different prices and/or rebate information by different store locations of the same retailer.
+Also note that when we surveyed stores by phone, we were given different prices and/or rebate information by different store locations of the same retailer.
 We don't know if prices and rebates varied by location or if some store employees were misinformed.
 Either way, it pays to ask questions and double-check the information when you call.

 When purchasing contact lenses, be aware that several types of rebates may be available: